-Considering both the themes identified among the initial round of image/description submissions and the commentary offered by community forum participants across the As themes were identified, plans were state, a few notable early-stage implicaproceeded in conjunction with other statehas been the recognition that this project served as the necessary pilot to make the next steps of a truly coproduced research project feasible.
+Considering both the themes identified among the initial round of image/description submissions and the commentary offered by community forum participants across the As themes were identified, plans were state, a few notable early-stage implicaimplemented to share information with tions are worthy of discussion.
+This project proceeded in conjunction with other statemunity involvement.
+A Wyoming DataHub wide stakeholder efforts to address similar grant funded by the Wyoming Innovation questions of education, employment, and Partnership (n.d.) allowed the codirectors community resilience.
+Project leaders have to contract with the WyGISC, previously shared preliminary results with Wyoming described, to map results to an interactive economic development authorities, and map application so that all results would be these discussions have been intermittent but publicly available (https://surveys.wygisc. remain ongoing; however, the major result has been the recognition that this project served as the necessary pilot to make the next steps of a truly coproduced research project feasible.
 Through this process, we learned that barriers to participation were significantly reduced when participants could "see" what photovoice is and can do.
 The creation of the publicly available interactive map has been integral to show potential stakeholders both what photovoice can do and how the results may be used.

-ized as focusing on adults' perceptions of the project's overarching objective of amof image/description contributions and a project possible. noticeable amount of community forum commentary centered on youth dynamics.
+ducted in spring 2023 in Evanston, Lyman, Our project was originally conceptualof image/description contributions and a project possible. noticeable amount of community forum commentary centered on youth dynamics.
 From discussions of educational opportunities, such as skills-based training, to submissions describing the need for diversification of the economy, an unexpectedly high number of contributions were focused on youth.
 These were generally hopeful in nature but were nevertheless more youthcentric than the research team anticipated.
 However, in accord with the parameters of the project's IRB-approved protocol, youth voices were systematically excluded from this participatory research.

-The evolution of our participant-recruitment strategy confirms the value of partnerships with key stakeholders for obtaining This technological innovation will allow participant responses.
-Although recruitment faster processing of participant submisis possible via webinars, in-person appeals, and even third-party recruitment, the contribution quality was notably better from those participants recruited in collaboration with partnering organizations.
+The evolution of our participant-recruitment strategy confirms the value of partis possible via webinars, in-person appeals, and even third-party recruitment, the contribution quality was notably better from those participants recruited in collaboration with partnering organizations.
 This dynamic held true through the community forum phase of the project as well, with partnering organizations working to recruit more of their members to participate in forums, to share their feedback and contribute to the overall dialogue of the project, which has the benefit of increasing the input of the community voice into the project.